kanglin-chen/kanglin-chen.github.io/_pages/4_research.md

 * 2018 Evaluating the Implementation of Master Plans of National Parks in China (Thesis)

-* 2018 Resource Survey on Jingpo Lake National Park in Heilongjiang, China

-* 2015-2018 World Heritage Application to UNESCO: Ancient Tea Plantations of Jingmai Mountain in Pu’er, Yunnan, China
+* 2015-2018 Cultural Landscape of Old Tea Forests of the Jingmai Mountain in Pu’er (Recognized as a World Heritage by UNESCO in 2023)

 Practial projects:

-* 2021-2023 Signal Four Analytics (Tool Development for Crash Mapping and Geospatial Analysis).
+* 2021-2023 Signal Four Analytics - Crash Mapping and Geospatial Analysis Tool Development.
 Supported by the State of Florida

-* 2016-2017 Master Planning of Mount Heng National Park in Shanxi, China - 2016 Revision, 2001-2030

 * 2016 Detailed Planning of Fangshan National Park in Zhejiang, China - 2016-2030

-* 2016-2017 Master Planning of Mount Heng National Park in Shanxi, China - 2016 Revision, 2001-2030
+* 2016-2017 Master Planning of Mount Heng (Hengshan) National Park in Shanxi, China - 2016 Revision, 2001-2030

 * 2015 Historic Preservation and Urban Regeneration Planning of Dingxing Old City in Hebei, China